EAD Program frequently asked questions

 To participate in the EAD program, you must meet the following requirements:

-- You must be accepted for admission to OCAD University.
+- You must have received an offer of admission from OCAD University.

-- You must meet OCAD U’s proof of English proficiency and if you are required to submit a TOEFL or equivalent test, you must meet OCAD U's English language test scores or the EAD discretionary range.
+- You must meet OCAD U’s proof of English proficiency and if you are required to submit an English Language Proficiency test, you must meet OCAD U's English language test scores or the EAD discretionary range.

 - Students who meet the EAD discretionary range must successfully pass the EAD program to fulfill OCAD U’s English proficiency requirements for admission to OCAD U.

 - Official English language test scores must be submitted to the Admissions & Recruitment Office by June 7, 2019.